Prologue: Kota’s Love

 “Sorry.
 I dropped my phone.”
 She said as she held the phone up to her ear.

-“Who is Kota, and what the fuck are you doing talking to another man?!”
+“Who is Kota, and what the hell are you doing talking to another man?!”

 She rolled her eyes.
 “None of your business.
 We’re not dating, we never were.”